 In addition to income tax credits, Colorado also has income tax subtractions (sometimes called deductions).
 Income tax subtractions change your Colorado Taxable Income from the amount of your Federal Taxable Income.
 For more information, visit the Income Tax Subtractions web page.

 Any taxpayer who makes a qualifying contribution can claim the Child Care Contribution Credit.
-Resident and nonresident individuals, estates, trusts, partnerships and corporations can all claim the credit for qualifying contributions they make.
-Check these lists for Accepted Licensed Child Care Centers and Accepted Unlicensed Child Care Centers sorted city or name.
+Resident and nonresident individuals, estates, trusts, partnerships, and corporations can all claim the credit for qualifying contributions they make.
+Check these lists for Accepted Licensed Child Care Centers and Download the List of Accepted Unlicensed Child Care Centers.
 Grandfathered Unlicensed Facilities or Programs are found at the end of the lists by city or by name.
 See publication FYI Income 35 for more details.